RTXteam/RTX-KG2/README.md

     kg2-code/build-kg2.sh

-Then exit screen (`ctrl-r`).
+Then exit screen (`ctrl-a d`).
 You can watch the progress of your KG2 build by using these two commands (run them in separate bash shell terminals):

     tail -f build-kg2/stdout.log